akka/akka-management/docs/src/main/paradox/bootstrap/kubernetes.md

-# Kubernetes
+# Kubernetes using DNS

-A full working example that can be deployed to kubernetes via `minikube` is in `bootstrap-demo/kubernetes-dns`.
+An example project that can be deployed to kubernetes via `minikube` is in `bootstrap-demo/kubernetes-dns`.

-As of Akka 2.5.15 and Akka-Management 0.18 `akka-dns` discovery mechanism can be used to deploy Akka Cluster in Kubernetes.
-This example shows how to:
+The project shows how to:

 * Use Akka Bootstrap with `akka-dns` with cluster formation via DNS SRV records
 * Use a headless service for internal and Akka management/bootstrap so that readiness probes for prod traffic don't interfere with bootstrap